writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 but we're hoping that by the third week of May things will be looking a lot safer for us to gather in-person.
 We will be releasing more details at the start of 2022, but there are some initial details below.

+**Please do not book any non-refundable travel arrangements until tickets go on sale, as some details are still being worked out.**

 Health Guidelines
 -----------------